Pan con tomat

 Manchego or any hard goats cheese, sliced

 Add the tomatoes, garlic, basil, olive oil and salt to a small blender and purée to a smooth mix.
 Taste and adjust salt as needed.
 The mix should be sweet with the tomatoes, a touch of herb from the basil.
 Adjust as needed.
-Allow to sit in the fridge for at least 4 hours for the flavors to come togethe.
+Allow the tomato to sit in the fridge for at least 4 hours for the flavours to come together.